Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Methodology: Symbolic Imitation Learning

-Finally, the third extracted rule indicates that when there is a vehicle in front of the AV and the relative distance between them is lower than the allowed distance, then the AV should brake to avoid collision with the \verb|front| TV.
+Finally, the third rule pertains to the \verb|brake| phase.
+It specifies that when a vehicle is present in the \verb|front| section, the relative distance is unsafe, and the AV is moving faster than the \verb|front| TV, the AV should initiate braking to prevent a collision:

-As shown in Table \ref{rules}, we have used an \textit{accuracy} criterion to show how rules fit on the corresponding $\mathcal{E}^+$ and $\mathcal{E}^-$. \textit{Accuracy} is the average of \textit{precision} and \textit{recall}.
-According to the \verb|Acc| column in the table, \textit{accuracy} of all rules is 1,00, meaning that all rules fit the data in the best manner.
-Moreover, the execution time ($T_e$), also known as the processing time, for each rule presented in Table \ref{rules}.
-Needless to say, $T_e$ is very short for each rule, meaning that the rule induction process is fast in the SIL framework.